-In connection with its cooperative agreements with the United States Government for refugee resettlement, the Society acts as the collection agent for travel loans made to refugees by the International Organization for Migration.
+In connection with its cooperative agreements with the U.S. government for refugee resettlement, the Society acts as the collection agent for travel loans made to refugees by the International Organization for Migration.
 In return for these services, the Society retains 25% of all loan collections as a recovery of its administrative costs incurred.
-As of December 31, 2013 and 2012, there were \$11,339 and \$9,961, respectively, of refugee loans outstanding.
+As of December 31, 2014 and 2013, there were \$12,330 and \$11,339, respectively, of refugee loans outstanding.
 Such amounts are not reflected on the accompanying consolidated financial statements, and the Society does not guarantee the loans.